 If you're looking for a little more help, though, you can call on the services of our dedicated ECRM customer success team!
 With a wide range of offerings, we can do everything from helping you get imported to recreating automations to helping you see where you can optimize your strategies.

 Campaign Monitor: This platform’s email migration is a little bit more D.I.Y.
 Campaign Monitor has an in-depth guide of steps to take before exporting email data and how to get it all effectively transferred over.
 If you hit a snag in the process there is support, but the level of support depends on the pricing plan you choose.
 Everyone gets basic email support, those on the “unlimited plan” get priority in the line for it, and those with the “premier” plan also get phone support.

 Winner: With a wide array of ECRM success consultation and implementation services plus all the tools you need to get started on your own (hey-o, 24/7 support!), Drip wins this one.

 Us: You shouldn’t need a doctorate in computer science to make a good business decision.
 Drip’s platform was designed with everyday people in mind.
 Our features were built and designed to be simple and intuitive to use and learn.
 Nothing is super cluttered or complicated to navigate.

 Plus, there are plenty of very human options to go to for support if issues come up.
 Anyone with a Basic Drip plan or higher gets 24/7 chat support with real live members of the Drip family.
-We also have a Knowledge Base and blog written to explain common issues in simple ways.
 Need something else?
 Our loyal and reliable Drip users even regularly talk and help each other in Facebook communities.